-All kinds of cases can be appealed: divorces or other family law matters, business disputes, decisions from state agencies, property, probate, personal injury, criminal, environmental, employment or civil rights cases, and the list goes on.
+Appellate attorneys handle all kinds of cases: divorces or other family law matters, business disputes, decisions from state agencies, property, probate, personal injury, criminal, environmental, employment or civil rights cases, and the list goes on.
 In the Minnesota state court system, every litigant has a right to appeal at least once—provided they do so in a timely fashion—to the Minnesota Court of Appeals.
 A small percentage of cases are selected for additional review at the Minnesota Supreme Court.
 Federal courts have their own rules about whether and when a case can be appealed.
 Federal cases that originate in Minnesota are usually appealable to the United States Court of Appeals for the Eighth Circuit.

 What is an appeal?